abhishekchaturvedi10/User-Management-System/README.md

 # TODO-App
-Basic Full stack CRUD application to keep track of users.
+Basic full stack CRUD application to keep track of users.
 Made with purpose of getting started with express and mongodb.